Website development projects come in all shapes and sizes, yet the process remains relatively the same.

 - Your top performing content and resources

-- More information about your users such as their device type or
+- More information about your users such as their device browser type

 You’ll want to engage with an analytics team ahead of launch to create a migration and implementation plan throughout the development process.
 This will help you to solidify your tracking on the new site and to coordinate with launch efforts.